hoffmannjordan/Insect-Development-Model/README.md

 ![D3](./ims/Demo3.gif)
 Lastly, we can tune individual parameters from the data to get something that appears more realistic.
 ![F](./ims/Final.gif)
+The bottom image is merely a reflection of the upper image to show the full 3D nature.

 # Geometry
 We are able to deploy our model over a wide range of different geometries.
 Below, we show an example in a slightly bent embryo shape as well as an ellipsoidal shape.
 ![concave](./ims/shape_1.png)
+The bent shape is more reminiscent of a true _Gryllus_ egg shape.
+Nuclei move to the surface in development, and therefore in a bent geometry we employ a more sophisticated root-finding method.
 Below, I show an ellipsoidal geometry.
 ![convex](./ims/shape_2.png)
 In the above two plots, the colors are random for the different nuclei.
+What is rendered are the shells associated with each nucleus.

 Insect eggs adopt a very large space of shapes and sizes.
 Many eggs are curved into U shapes, have large asymmetries, and eggs range in volume by more than 8 orders of magnitude.
 An advantage of having an _in silico_ model is that by altering the geometry, we are able to ask what would happen if a model, tuned on one organism, where to operate in the egg of another.
 This allows us to make potential hypothesis and targeted experimental predictions.
 ![diversity](./ims/diversity.png)
 In the above plot, the color represents the instantaneous speed of motion at the snapshot that is shown.
+Warmer colors represent faster nuclei and cooler colors represent nuclei that are moving less quickly.

 # Comparison to Experimental Data
 By extract parameters from the data, we are able to match every quantifiable aspect of embryonic development that we are able to measure.